-$^{34}$ The standard deviation of German interest rates is 0.023; see appendix table B1.
+$\overline{^{34}\text{The}}$ standard deviation of German interest rates is 0.023, see the Appendix Table 1.

-&lt;sup>35 As suggested by a referee, we also included both domestic and German interest rates into a single VAR.
-The results from these models can be interpreted only under an extension of the assumption in equation (3); under the assumption in equation (4) maintained in this paper, the IRF of neither the German nor the domestic interest rate can be interpreted.
+&lt;sup>35As suggested by a referee, we also included both domestic and German interest rates into a single VAR.
+The results from these models can be interpreted only under an extension of the assumption in Equation (3); under the assumption in Equation (4) maintained in this paper, neither the IRF of the German nor the domestic interest rate can be interpreted.
 We experimented with three models, each differing by whether further German variables are included as either exogenous or endogenous variables.
 Again, the results are very sensitive to the particular ordering chosen.
 If the German interest rate is ordered before the domestic variable, its effect is bigger than that of the domestic interest rate, and sometimes even reverses the sign of the latter's effect.